aviaviavi/curl-runnings/README.md

 _Feel the rhythm!
 Feel the rhyme!
 Get on up, it's testing time! curl-runnings!_

+A common form of black-box API testing boils down to simply making requests to an endpoint and verifying properties of the response. curl-runnings aims to make writing tests like this fast and easy.

-curl-runnings is a framework for writing declarative, curl based tests for your APIs.
+curl-runnings is a framework for writing declarative tests for your APIs in a fashion equivalent to performing `curl`s and verifying the responses.
 Write your tests quickly and correctly with a straight-forward specification in [Dhall](https://dhall-lang.org/), yaml, or json that can encode simple but powerful matchers against responses.

 Alternatively, you can use the curl-runnings library to write your tests in Haskell (though a Haskell setup is absolutely not required to use this tool).

-### Why?

-This library came out of a pain-point my coworkers and I were running into during development: Writing integration tests for our APIs was generally annoying.
-They were time consuming to write especially considering how basic they were, and we are a small startup where developer time is in short supply.
-Over time, we found ourselves sometimes just writing bash scripts that would `curl` our various endpoints and check the output with very basic matchers.
-These tests were fast to write, but quickly became difficult to maintain as complexity was added.
-Not only did maintenance become challenging, but the whole system was very error prone and confidence in the tests overall was decreasing.
-At the end of the day, we needed to just curl some endpoints and verify the output looks sane, and do this quickly and correctly.
-This is precisely the goal of curl-runnings.

-Now you can write your tests just as data in a Dhall, yaml or json file, and curl-runnings will take care of the rest!

 ### Installing